runxiyu/runxiyu.github.io/pragmatics.md

 .# Status of This Memo

+This document is currently in the DRAFT status.

 This document describes the author's viewpoint.
 This does not represent the ideas of the Free Software Foundation or any other entity.
 Distribution of this memo is unlimited.

 {mainmatter}